robertsatya/cyberoam-client/README.md

 Ubuntu users can install it by running `# apt-get install python python-qt4`

+You can also find the source tarballs in the downloads section.

 For installation a Makefile is included with the sourcecode.
 Extract the source code onto the computer and enter these commands
 `cd cyberoam-client`